-If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects jobs in this trade will increase by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will expand by 13 percent by 2028.

-There’s a few reasons why these careers are expanding so fast.
-One is homeowners using government incentives to get more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction residences.
+There are several reasons why these positions are increasing so fast.
+One is homeowners tapping into government refunds to install more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which influences old equipment.
+Lastly, there’s the red-hot housing market and a house shortage that’s driven a boost in new construction residences.

-One of the top needed careers is working as a HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to earn.
+One of the most needed jobs is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to receive.

 What Is an HVAC Technician?

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling units.
-Most work with both homes and businesses.
+A HVAC technician is an individual who repairs, installs and maintains heating and cooling units.
+Most work with both homeowners and business owners.
 And, most important, you’ll be skilled in:

 Is HVAC a Hard Career?

-While HVAC can be physically challenging, it can also be very rewarding.
-As a technician you’ll need to be able to:
+While HVAC can be physically challenging, it can also be highly satisfying.
+As a technician you’ll be required to be able to:

 One of the most typical misconceptions about HVAC is that it’s a blue-collar job.
-You need a certain skill set, specialized instruction and ongoing certification.
+You have to have a specific skill set, in-depth instruction and ongoing endorsements.

 - Avoid working at a desk or in an office.